sandrina-p/portfolio_v3/README.md

 # Oh, hi there!

-I'm a Staff Frontend Engineer who helps to turn ideas into accessible experiences.
+I'm a Staff Frontend Engineer helping turn ideas into accessible experiences.

 ---

-This is the source code of my personal website.
+This is the source code of my personal website built back in 2020.
 It was a fun ride that took me around 5 months on and off during my free time.
 During the journey I took notes of some of my major technical [Learnings](LEARNINGS.md).

 Some funny facts about it: